-The research project is directed by Dr. Andrés Bratt-Leal in the lab of Dr. Jeanne Loring, Director of the Center for Regenerative Medicine at TSRI.
+The research project is directed by Dr. Andrés Bratt-Leal in the lab of Dr. Jeanne Loring, founding Director of the Center for Regenerative Medicine at Scripps Research.
 The aim of the research is to use a patient’s own skin cells to create normal dopamine-producing neurons that can be returned to the patient without rejection.
 Dopamine, a chemical that sends messages to areas of the brain that control movement and coordination, is decreased in Parkinson’s when dopamine-producing neurons malfunction or die.

 This patient-specific therapy has the potential to halt or reverse the damage of Parkinson’s disease and other neurological disorders, including ALS.